-I mean, I know that instructor Denis Morton says, “It’s not that this gets easier, it’s that you get stronger” (or something like that).
+I mean, I know that one of instructor Denis Morton’s quotes is, “It’s not that this gets easier, it’s that you get stronger” (or something like that).
 But things were feeling too easy and I didn’t feel like I was getting stronger.

 The Bike Plus pushed me to recalibrate

 The final push I needed to recalibrate our original bike?
 We bought a Bike Plus.

 As you know from my blog post that chronicled my bike delivery experience, we recently purchased a second Peloton bike.
 This time around we got the Bike Plus.

 After doing a few rides on the Bike Plus, I knew that it just didn’t match the feeling of riding the original bike.
 Again, that original bike was way too easy to ride.

 I mean, look at this image below for a 60-minute Christine D’Ercole Climb Ride I did on the Bike Plus.
 I barely got out of Zone 1, and I was working harder than I expected.